en-coding/en-coding.github.io/about.md

 1. Make Eijy a better coder;
 2. Do not forget the first goal

 Eijy believes in the [70:20:10 learning model](https://en.wikipedia.org/wiki/70/20/10_Model_(Learning_and_Development)) to learn effectively.
 Basically, when learning new things you should spend around 10% of the time learning from content, 20% from others, and 70% by doing it!
-So, to improve the practical time I found out that blogging is really a large amount of time preparing the material and keep track of the material.
-Also, if the content is good enough, it can contribute to others and people may interact to support improvements.
+So, to improve the practical time I found out that blogging is really a large amount of time preparing the material and keep track of your evolution.
+Also, if the content is good enough, it can contribute to others and people may interact to support possible improvements.
 So it is a win-win.

+That's it for now.
+Stay tunned ;)

+<br><br><br>